tenbaht/servo-motor-controller/README.md

 Xtal1		|PA0/X1		|		|

 The three LED connections can be easily reconfigured in the source code.
-All other connections are very hard-coded and would require major changes.
+All other connections are _very hard_-coded and would require major changes.

 ## Usage

-Connect position encoder and motor driver, start a serial terminal with 38400N1.
-Check if you can turn the motor on a 50% PWM signal:
+Connect the position encoder and the motor driver, start a serial terminal with 38400N1.
+Check if the motor runs on a 50% PWM signal:

 	SMC type 3